Below is a guide to a few things that are available in Cornwall

 Many Locals and visitors check out the Royal Cornwall Show at Wadebridge.
 Taking place over three days in early June, it’s so much more than just an agricultural show, as is the Stithians Show in July.
 Lovers of the countryside can also enjoy all the steam rallies around the county in the summer, a chance to experience life as it used to be including all the fun of the fair.
 Away from the land, it’s time to turn back time on the water as the biennial Looe Lugger Regatta returns with sailing vessels from as far away as France racing under full sail out in the bay.

-If you have any recommendation’s for our fun page please send them in.
+If you have any recommendation’s for our fun page.
+You can also submit them to help other customers so please send them in.

 Hire a roof rack and get down to the beach for the last wave of the day!

-We came across this Master piece one day when out delivering, if you tell us where and when we saw it we will give you a weeks Free Car Hire.
+We came across this Master piece one day when out delivering.
+If you can tell us where and also when we saw it we will give you a weeks Free Car Hire.